w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 * How well authoring tools support you in creating and maintaining accessible content; for example, does the content management system (CMS) support your accessibility commitments?
 * What is the level of accessibility knowledge and expertise of the staff creating and maintaining your websites?
 How well is training support provided to improve the situation?
+* Do staff have access to appropriate tools to assist in testing accessibility?
 * Can accessibility be improved in design and development guidelines and specifications, shared templates and coding libraries, common authoring practices, and other centralized resources?
 * Does any quality assurance plan include specific accessibility checks?
 * How well do the existing policies and processes support your undertaking; for example, are there procurement policies to ensure purchasing of accessible tools and content?